Olivia Munn’s Breast Cancer Risk Assessment – What It Is and What It Means for You

 You can’t tell just by family history.
 Studies have shown that between 25-50% of people with an inherited mutation don’t have a “strong” family history.

-Knowing your genetic risk gives you options for earlier screening, more frequent monitoring, and even risk-reducing strategies
+Knowing your genetic risk for breast cancer gives you options for earlier screening, more frequent monitoring, and even risk-reducing strategies

 This is where we come in.

-As genetic counselors, we’re trained to look at your personal health history, your full family history, and any available test results or models – like Tyrer-Cuzick – and interpret them together.
+As genetic counselors, we’re trained to look at your personal health history, your full family history, and any available test results or models – like Tyrer-Cuzick Risk Assessment – and interpret them together.

 We can help answer: